bbauska/TUMx-DWAPNx/README.md

   style="border: 2px solid #000000; width:40%;" />
 </p>

-Welcome to the first lecture of the lexical structure module!
+<p>Welcome to the first lecture of the lexical structure module!</p>

-Getting started with JavaScript is easy.
-All you need is a web console, which is included in any modern browser of your choice.
-It is always a good idea to work with the latest version of a web browser to fully enjoy the strength of JavaScript.
+<p>Getting started with JavaScript is easy.
+All you need is a web console,
+which is included in any modern browser of your choice.
+It is always a good idea to work with the latest version of a web browser to fully enjoy the strength of JavaScript.</p>

-A web console shows information about the currently loaded page.
-It also provides you with a command line that allows you to execute JavaScript directly in the current page.
+<p>A web console shows information about the currently loaded page.
+It also
+provides you with a command line that allows you to execute JavaScript directly in the current page.</p>

-There are two ways for opening the console: you can either press the combination of three keys ctrl shift + I or you can open it through the menu of your browser.
+<p>There are two ways for opening the console: you can either press the
+combination of three keys ctrl shift + I or you can open it through the menu of your browser.</p>

-In Firefox, you click on menu, select developer menu and then the dev console.
+<p>In Firefox, you click on menu, select developer menu and then the dev
+console.</p>

-In Chrome, you also first click on menu, then select tools, where you find developer tools, which will open the web console for you.
+<p>In Chrome, you also first click on menu, then select tools, where you
+find developer tools, which will open the web console for you.</p>

-The dev console appears at the bottom of the browser window and the command line, framed in the blue box on the figure, will be ready for you to enter the JavaScript code.
+<p>The dev console appears at the bottom of the browser window and the
+command line, framed in the blue box on the figure, will be ready for you to enter the JavaScript code.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 16 hello world (13) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center">